M.D.C. Holdings, Inc. (MDC) Stock Sinks As Market Gains: What You Should Know

-Investors will be eagerly watching for the performance of M.D.C.
-Holdings, Inc. in its upcoming earnings disclosure.
-In that report, analysts expect M.D.C.
-Holdings, Inc. to post earnings of $1.44 per share.
-This would mark year-over-year growth of 33.33%.
-Simultaneously, our latest consensus estimate expects the revenue to be $1.29 billion, showing a 14.88% drop compared to the year-ago quarter.
+The upcoming earnings release of M.D.C.
+Holdings, Inc. will be of great interest to investors.
+It is anticipated that the company will report an EPS of $1.44, marking a 33.33% rise compared to the same quarter of the previous year.
+At the same time, our most recent consensus estimate is projecting a revenue of $1.29 billion, reflecting a 14.88% fall from the equivalent quarter last year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $5.18 per share and revenue of $4.59 billion, which would represent changes of -32.46% and -19.73%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $5.18 per share and revenue of $4.59 billion, indicating changes of -32.46% and -19.73%, respectively, compared to the previous year.

 Investors should also take note of any recent adjustments to analyst estimates for M.D.C.
-Holdings, Inc. Recent revisions tend to reflect the latest near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Holdings, Inc. These revisions help to show the ever-changing nature of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 1.22% higher.
-At present, M.D.C.
-Holdings, Inc. boasts a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 1.22% higher.
+M.D.C.
+Holdings, Inc. currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, M.D.C.
-Holdings, Inc. is presently being traded at a Forward P/E ratio of 9.53.
-This expresses a premium compared to the average Forward P/E of 9.38 of its industry.
+Digging into valuation, M.D.C.
+Holdings, Inc. currently has a Forward P/E ratio of 10.27.
+Its industry sports an average Forward P/E of 10.4, so one might conclude that M.D.C.
+Holdings, Inc. is trading at a discount comparatively.

 The Building Products - Home Builders industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 72, which puts it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 54, putting it in the top 22% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report